gradle/gradle-build-action/README.md

     - name: Setup Gradle to generate and submit dependency graphs
       uses: gradle/gradle-build-action@v2
       with:
-        dependency-graph: generate # Only generate in this job
+        dependency-graph: generate-and-upload # Generate graphs and save as workflow artifacts
     - name: Run a build, generating the dependency graph snapshot which will be submitted
       run: ./gradlew build
 ```